tommytech99/bookbot/README.md

 # bookbot
-for boot.dev course
+for boot.dev course <br>
-BookBot is my first git project!
+BookBot is my first git project!<br>
+python_environments/boot_dev activate to use